wormhole-foundation/docs.wormhole.com/docs/reference/components/vaa.md

 # VAAs (Verified Action Approvals)

 VAAs are the core messaging primitive in Wormhole.
-You can think of them as packets of cross chain data that are emitted any time a cross chain application contract interacts with the Core Contract.
+You can think of them as packets of cross chain data emitted whenever a xdapp application contract interacts with the Core Wormhole Contract.

 The basic VAA has two components -- a Header and a Body.